-If you have decided you want to go to college to pursue a career in the heating, ventilation, and air conditioning (HVAC) industry in Gilbert, you can rest assured you have made a smart career choice.
+If you have decided you want to go to college to pursue a career in the heating, ventilation, and air conditioning (HVAC) industry in Phoenix, you can rest assured you have made a smart career choice.
 Not only can you complete a degree program in less than four years, but you will also bring home a hefty paycheck, especially if you pursue an advanced degree.

 And while many degree programs require you to complete general studies, many HVAC programs allow you to focus only on the courses that are essential to your actual field of work.
-In fact, you will likely take part in a vocational program rather than an actual degree program, which enables you to graduate with the exact type of credential you need to pursue the line of work you are wanting to enter into.
+In fact, you will likely take part in a vocational program rather than an actual degree program, which enables you to graduate with the exact type of credential you need to pursue the line of work you want to enter into.